ZakiaKhatun/Personal_Website/content/project/internal-project_2/index.md

 ---
-title: Face Recognition using Principal Component Analysis
-summary: In this project a simple face recognition system was designed based on a very small dataset of the training images.
-The two main steps of this project include data normalization and face recognition.
-After the normalization of the training data set, principle component analysis was incorporated.
-And a simple Graphical User Interface was designed.
+title: Automated Inspection at soft drink bottling plant
+summary: The main goal of this project was to develop a visual inspection system.
+The following fault conditions were aimed to be
+detected: 1) Bottle under filled, 2) Bottle over filled, 3) Bottle has label missing, 4) Bottle has label but label printing was failed, 5) Bottle label is not straight, 6) Bottle cap is missing, 7) Bottle is deformed in some way.
+Background studies include extracting region of interest, computing mean gray level, binarizing any chosen. region of interest with a particular thresholding, computing percentage of black pixels and comparing to normal bottle values, extracting red channel, edge detection and obtaining connected components & their bounding boxes, finding largest bounding box, comparing area, height & width to the normal.
+Depending on the fault condition different types of step were applied.
+And a simple graphical user interface was designed.
 tags:
-- PCA

 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).